cjoelfoster/pythagorean-triple-finder/readme.md

 2. Set up the environment for the program and provide commands for modifying the environment (e.g. start over, quit, clear screen, change bounds, etc.)
 3. Display the results graphically (on a scatter-plot?), or some 2-D image of the results to help with visualization
 4. Develop unit tests for each piece of the code

+## Usage
+At the command prompt, type

+'''python3.6 py-tr.py'''

+and follow the on-screen prompts.